IAssociate: Gameplay

-Players are provided with a mostly empty space with one central concept and offshooting blank words.
-They have to think of words that associate with the provided word, thereby unlocking new words and new associations. the aim of each level is to correctly fill up every wordlink.
+Players are provided with a mostly empty space with one central concept and off-shooting blank words.
+They have to think of words that associate with the provided word, thereby unlocking new words and new associations.
+The aim of each level is to correctly fill up every word link.

 "The game features tons of different levels and categories, and online leaderboards to compare your skills."

 Critical reception

 iAssociate

 AppSafari gave it 4/5 stars, writing "That said, this is still a really solid puzzle game, one that can easily occupy hours and hours of your time.
 A little on the stark side, it’s both fun and easy to play.
 If you like word puzzles, iAssociate is an absolute must try."
 TUAW said "Developed by Fredrik Wahrman, iAssociate brings Funny Farm-style interaction to the iPhone.
 It's a really fun (and quite challenging) implementation with over a half dozen separate puzzles to work on, promising hours and hours of game play."
 TechnologyTell said "All in all, this was a pleasantly entertaining game."